reactjs/react.dev/content/tutorial/tutorial.md

 ## Before We Start the Tutorial

+While you can learn React from the [step-by-step introduction to concepts](/docs/hello-world.html), many people prefer to learn by doing.
+This tutorial doesn't assume any existing React knowledge, and dives straight into the most important topics you'll encounter daily in React development.

+We will build a small game during this tutorial, but the concepts you will learn are fundamental to React, and apply to any apps developed with it.

+The tutorial is divided into several sections:

+* [Setup for the Tutorial](#setup-for-the-tutorial) will give you a **starting point** to follow the tutorial.
+* [Overview](#overview) will teach you **the fundamentals** of React: components, props, and state.
+* [Completing the Game](#completing-the-game) will teach you the **most common techniques** in React development.
+* [Adding Time Travel](#adding-time-travel) will give you a **deeper insight** into the unique strengths of React.

+You don't have to complete all of the sections at once to get the value out of this tutorial.
+Try to get as far as you can -- even if it's one or two sections.

+It's fine to copy and paste code as you're following along the tutorial, but we recommend to type it by hand.
+This will help you develop a muscle memory and a stronger understanding.

 ### What Are We Building?

 In this tutorial, we'll show how to build an interactive tic-tac-toe game with React.